Skip to content

 • Clean the treads of your shoes regularly

-• Inspect the soles of your work boots and make sure they are intact and that you have proper treads
+• Inspect the soles of your work boots and make sure they are intact and have proper treads

 Walking

 How you walk can have a big impact on your risk of slips, trips, and falls.
-When you are walking there are some ways to reduce these risks.
-This includes:
+When you are walking, there are ways to reduce these risks, including:

-• Pay attention to where you are walking
+• Paying attention to where you are walking

-• Use light sources such as flashlights or installed light sources if your walkways are dark
+• Using light sources like flashlights or installed light sources if your walkways are dark

-• Make sure if you are carrying materials or moving materials that you can see the walkways in front of you
+• Making sure you are carrying materials or moving materials that you can see the walkways in front of you

 A construction worker is more likely to get hurt by falling while pushing a wheelbarrow full of materials than they are while standing on scaffolding.
 However, it is still important to know how to prevent falls from heights above ground level.
 Some of these safety tips include:

-• Always use fall protection for heights over 4 feet.
+• Always using fall protection for heights over 4 feet

-• Use proper guarding for holes and windows.
+• Using proper guarding for holes and windows

-• Use adequate fall protection such as a full-body harness with a retractable lanyard that is 100% tied off to an approved anchor point.
+• Using adequate fall protection such as a full-body harness with a retractable lanyard that is 100% tied off to an approved anchor point

-• When climbing ladders make sure to use proper ladder safety techniques.
+• Making sure to use proper ladder safety techniques when climbing ladders

-A common safety hazard on construction job sites are slips, trips, and falls but they can be prevented with some safety measures.
+Slips, trips, and falls are common safety hazards on construction jobsites, but they can be prevented with some safety measures.
 Make sure you are always aware of your surroundings and where you are walking.
-Also if you see a hazard let your coworkers and foremen know immediately.
+Also, if you see a hazard, let your coworkers and foremen know immediately.
 Working together to keep your worksite clean and hazard free is the best prevention.
-Should you have any questions about hazards on your job site or what to do ask your foreman.
+Should you have any questions about hazards on your jobsite or what to do, ask your foreman.

 Find and schedule topics faster